uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

 - Two members of your team should deliver the presentation, each speaking to relatively equal portions.
 - A seven minute time limit will be strictly enforced, with additional time for questions.

-A suggested organization of this presentation is:
+Your presentation should include:

-1. __Title__:
+1. __Title Slide__:

    A short, creative, and marketable title capturing the key idea.

    Include team member names.
+Be clear which team members are presenting.

 2. __Overall Problem__:

-   Tell this as a story, instead of simply reading the slide.
+   Convey that your problem is both important and appropriate for a design investigation.

    Motivate your audience to be interested in your problem.
+   Consider using data or statistics regarding importance of the problem.
+   Consider using a scenario or story to convey an emotional or human perspective on the problem.
+   Be sure to avoid simply reading slide bullets, as you need to develop a connection to your audience.

 3. __Design Research__:

+   Convey what design research you conducted.
+This should include:
+   - your methods (i.e., what design research did you do),
+   - your participants (i.e., what participants did you engage),
+   - your key findings (i.e., what key things did you learn that will inform your design).

-   Include images that give your audience a feeling for your fieldwork.
-Convey that you have seen and understand the challenge.
+   Consider including images that give your audience a feeling for your work.

 4. __6 Tasks__:

-   At most one sentence per task.
-Convey the breadth of tasks you have considered.
+   Convey the breadth of tasks you have considered, in at most one sentence per task.

 5. __3 Design Sketches__:

    Convey the breadth of designs you considered.

+   Be clear what is the key idea or difference in each of your three designs.

 6. __Selected Design Storyboards and Tasks__:

-   Convey your rationale for choosing a design focus.

    Present your storyboards, ensuring they effectively illustrate your selected design and tasks.

-7. __Summary__:

-   Summarize the lessons learned in your design process.
+   Convey your rationale for choosing this as a design focus.

 We strongly recommend rehearsing your presentation beforehand.
 For example, arrange to practice together with another group or two, giving each other feedback on your presentations.

 Note that we have not set a required number of slides in each section of this presentation.
-You can deliver your presentation using as many or as few slides as you want, as long as your presentation successfully address the above points in the allowed time.
+You can deliver your presentation using as many or as few slides as you want, as long as your presentation successfully addresses the above points in the allowed time.

 <!-- Samples from Prior Offerings -->
 <app-assignment-samples sampleToLink="2p"></app-assignment-samples>